 ConZip, FusePaq Synapryn, Ryzolt, Ultram, Ultram ER, traMADol HClThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction to tramadol or other narcotic medicine.
-Tell your doctor if you have severe asthma or other breathing problems.
+Do not use if you had an allergic reaction to tramadol or other narcotic medicine, or if you have stomach or bowel blockage (including paralytic ileus).

 How to Use This Medicine:

-Liquid, Capsule, Tablet, Dissolving Tablet, Long Acting Tablet
+Long Acting Capsule, Liquid, Tablet, Dissolving Tablet, Long Acting Tablet

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Make sure your hands are dry before you handle the disintegrating tablet.
 Peel back the foil from the blister pack, then remove the tablet.
 Do not push the tablet through the foil.
 Place the tablet in your mouth.
 After it has melted, swallow or take a drink of water.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

 - Drink plenty of liquids to help avoid constipation.